BTteamDev/new-tag-ponytown-custom-server/README.md

   - Open "_variables.scss" file
   - Open "pony-box.scss" file

-The "(!!!)" sign indicates something that definitely needs to be added.
+The "(!!!)" and "-->" sign indicates something that definitely needs to be added.

 Regards, bodutop.